BLCM/bl3mods/Aaron0000/Balands/README.md

 Brain Freeze - No change.

-Stiff Upper Lip - No change.
+Stiff Upper Lip - Increased damage resistance, now increases elemental damage.

 Rise to the Occasion - No change.